This is a listing of Lord Commanders of the Night's Watch in A Song of Ice and Fire.

 See the Northern Mountain Clans page.

 A former Lord Commander of the Night's Watch.
-He nearly destroyed the Watch when attempting to inherit Castle Black and the Watch to his bastard son.
+He nearly destroyed the Watch when attempting to pass Castle Black and the Watch onto his bastard son as inheritance.

 See the House Hightower page for more on this family.